QuentinRa/blog.quentinra.dev/maths/r/utils/plot.md

 [Go back](../index.md)

-Learn about devices, and the most well-known plots such as histograms, bar chart, pie chart, and box plot.
+Learn about devices, and the most well-known plots such as histograms, bar charts, pie charts, and box plots.

 <hr class="sl">